nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### **Vendor Related Commands**

-:information_source: Commands listed in this section are applicable to managing your vendor list.
+Commands listed in this section are applicable to managing your vendor list.

 ### Adding a vendor : `add_vendor`